Edited by: Keri Stooksbury

 5. Parc Soleil by Hilton Grand Vacations Club (Orlando, Florida)

-Set on more than 50 acres off of I-4, this 4-star resort is in between Walt Disney World Resort and Universal Studios Florida.
+Set on over 50 acres off of I-4, this 4-star resort is between Walt Disney World Resort and Universal Studios Florida.

-Each of the warm rooms contains a minimum of 400 square feet, a kitchenette, a separate seating area, a flat-screen TV, a microwave, a refrigerator, a coffee maker, a toast, utensils, dishes, a stand-in shower, and more.
+Each warm room contains a minimum of 400 square feet, a kitchenette, a separate seating area, a flat-screen TV, a microwave, a refrigerator, a coffee maker, a toaster, utensils, dishes, a stand-in shower, and more.

-But the main draw of this property is the amenities — 2 outdoor pools, a water slide, a huge kids’ activity center, tennis courts, basketball courts, a complimentary self-park garage, a grab-and-go market, a poolside café, and views of Disney fireworks from each room.
+But the main draw of this property is the amenities — 2 outdoor pools, a waterslide, a huge kids’ activity center, tennis courts, basketball courts, a complimentary self-parking garage, a grab-and-go market, a poolside café, and views of Disney fireworks from each room.

-You’ll pay around $260 per night on average, but standard room rates will range from $170 to $350 per night.
+On average, you’ll pay around $260 per night, but standard room rates will range from $170 to $350 per night.

 6. Ocean 22 by Hilton Grand Vacations Club (Myrtle Beach, South Carolina)

 Myrtle Beach is the largest and most popular vacation resort city in South Carolina.
-Known for celebrity-designed golf courses and the famous beachfront boardwalk, Myrtle Beach is absolutely an East Coast getaway destination.
+Myrtle Beach is an East Coast getaway destination known for celebrity-designed golf courses and the famous beachfront boardwalk.

 If you’re exploring vacation rentals in Myrtle Beach, the Ocean 22 by Hilton Grand Vacations Club is Hilton’s most popular timeshare resort among its 3 options.

 Located just a 10-minute walk from Myrtle Beach Convention Center, the all-suite property overlooks the North Atlantic Ocean and is just a short, scenic 13-minute walk from the bars, eateries, and shops that line the Myrtle Beach Boardwalk.